Isaac7app/reminde-me-app/README.md

 ## Available Scripts

-Mock up database, serve on (http://localhost:5000), you have to run:
+Mock up json database, served on (http://localhost:5000), you have to run:

 ### `npm run server`